Old Fourth Ward: Geography

 The exception is the area west of Boulevard and south of Freedom Parkway which, although historically part of Atlanta's Fourth Ward (see Atlanta annexations and wards), is considered a separate recognized neighborhood called Sweet Auburn.

 The neighborhood can be divided into three areas, with Freedom Parkway and Boulevard serving as dividing lines.

 Northeast

-The area north of Freedom Parkway and east of Boulevard is one of the city's most up-and-coming areas.
-It is home to the 2.1 million sq. ft.
+The area north of Freedom Parkway and east of Boulevard is home to the 2.1 million sq. ft.
 Ponce City Market, a mixed-use development, and Historic Fourth Ward Park, a product of the BeltLine project.
 In the 2010s, many new multi-family developments have been built bordering the park, including BOHO4W, AMLI Ponce Park, and 755 North.
 The BeltLine Eastside Trail is the eastern border of this area.

 Northwest

 The area west of Boulevard and north of Freedom Parkway was once called Bedford Pine, and, prior to the 1960s, it was a slum called Buttermilk Bottom.
 In the 1960s, slum housing gave way to massive urban renewal and the construction of large projects, such as the Atlanta Civic Center, the Georgia Power headquarters, and public housing projects.
 Bedford Pine was officially absorbed into the Old Fourth Ward neighborhood, whose boundaries officially extend west to Piedmont Avenue.